Skip to main content

 Recovery Plans for Different Roles

 • Developers: Keep a base AVD and a CI-built APK in cloud storage.
 If a crash hits mid-debug, restore the base AVD, sideload the APK, and continue.
-For cross-platform behavior, check how emulators work on iOS (technical explanation).
+For cross-platform behavior, check how Android emulators work on iOS.

 • Gamers: Maintain two profiles in the cloud, one performance-tuned and one ultra-low-settings rescue profile.
 If a new game patch causes crashes, drop to the rescue profile.
-Consult optimizing FPS for emulator gaming on iOS for fine-tuning.
+Consult optimize Android emulator FPS on iOS for fine-tuning.

 • Students: Use browser-only cloud sessions so nothing persists on school devices.
 If a session crashes during class, switch to a recorded demo or your remote desktop fallback.
-See safe emulator setup for students using iOS devices.
+See safe Android emulator setup for students on iOS.

 Testing Script Before Important Sessions